 What makes the History and Politics course at Cambridge so special?

-History and Politics at Cambridge is an exciting new Honours degree which will run for the first time in October 2017.
-It offers subjects from our highly-regarded History and Politics and International Relations courses, together with bespoke papers which will allow students to explore the space between the two disciplines.
+History and Politics at Cambridge is an exciting new Honours degree which started in October 2017.
+It offers subjects from our highly-regarded History and Politics and International Relations courses, together with bespoke papers which allows students to explore the space between the two disciplines.
 Students will develop skills in analysing the operation of power and politics across histories, institutions, and societies around the world.
-Students will also be able to build strengths in understanding the nature of evidence, methodology, and approaches in both History and Politics.
+Students will also be able to build strengths in understanding the nature of evidence, methodologies, and approaches in both History and Politics.
 They will be able to choose from a wide range of topics in British, European, American and World history and politics.

 Cambridge is uniquely placed to teach History and Politics and International Relations together.
-Both Faculties are widely regarded as world-leading and are consistently top-ranked in research and teaching assessments.
-The History Faculty is one of the largest in the United Kingdom and is consistently ranked as the best in research and teaching assessments.
+Both Faculties are widely regarded as world-leading.
+The History Faculty (http://www.hist.cam.ac.uk/) is one of the largest in the United Kingdom and is consistently ranked as the best in research and teaching assessments.
 It has internationally recognised experts in all relevant fields of study.

 Staff in the Faculty of History and the Department of Politics and International Studies have a wide range of shared interests in political and international history, the origins of contemporary politics and international relations, and the history of political ideas.
 This new degree balances a strong grounding in the two component subjects with the opportunity to explore the ways in which historical and political understanding together illuminate the modern world.